ubidots/ubidots-c-sharp/README.md

 ### 3.1 Connecting to the API

-Before you can start using all the stuff that Ubidots API provides, you must be able to connect to it using your API key.
+Before you can start using all the stuff that Ubidots API provides, you should open an account and grab your API key.
 This API Key can be found in [your profile](https://app.ubidots.com/userdata/api/).

-If you don't have an account yet, what are your waiting for?.
-Create one [here](http://app.ubidots.com/accounts/signup/).
+If you don't have an account yet, create one [here](http://app.ubidots.com/accounts/signup/)!

 Once you have your API key, you can connect to the API by creating an ApiClient instance.
 After you have added Ubidots C# API Client as a reference in your solution (_see **1.
 How to use it**_) you must tell your program to use the classes available in the Ubidots namespace: